bahamat/cf-primer/slides.md

 A **class** is like a tag (like tagging a photo).
 Classes are used to give a promise *context*.
 There are two types of classes.

-1. **Hard classes**.
+1. **Built in classes**.
 These are classes that CFEngine will create automatically.
 Hard classes are determined based on the system attributes.
 For example a server running Linux will have the class `linux`.
-2. **Soft classes**.
+2. **User defined classes**.
 These are classes that are defined by you.
 You can create them based on the outcome of a promise, based on the existence of other classes, or for no reason.

 # Example Classes From a Live System